Nuthouse01/PMX-VMD-Scripting-Tools/README.txt

     3.61:
     added threading module to GUI to allow moving/resizing/scrolling while the script is running added a few more name maps to the local translation file

+    4.00:
+    add "texture_file_sort" script to organize file references within a PMX file rebuilt GUI and combined all scripts into one package, The Perfect Unified GUI removed "load" button, removed ability to load once and run multiple times added "clear" button to GUI
+    bugfix PMX parser because online file spec was incorrect MASSIVE upgrades to local translation ability
+    modify how # of unique bones/morphs is printed when parsing VMD create more overrideable function pointers MY_FILEPROMPT_FUNC, MY_SIMPLECHOICE_FUNC just the same as MY_PRINT_FUNC